saferpay/jsonapi/texts/ChapterPaymentPage.md

 	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Optional Condition for Authorization (only 3DSv2), to control, whether or not, transactions without LiabilityShift should be accepted. <strong>Important Note:</strong> This only filters out transactions, where the condition is conclusive <strong>before</strong> the authorization itself.
 It is possible, that LiabilityShift is rejected after the authorization.
-Please always check the <strong>Liability</strong> container, within the authorization-response, to be 100% sure, if LiabilityShift applies, or not!<br> Default: IF_ALLOWED_BY_SCHEME (empty)</div>
+Please always check the <strong>Liability</strong> container, within the authorization-response, to be 100% sure, if LiabilityShift applies, or not!<br> Default: NONE (empty)</div>
 	<i class="small text-muted">
-Possible values: WITH_LIABILITY_SHIFT, IF_ALLOWED_BY_SCHEME.<br />
+Possible values: NONE, THREE_DS_AUTHENTICATION_SUCCESSFUL_OR_ATTEMPTED.<br />
 			</i>
 </td>
 						</tr>